 Design and Technology

 Design Technology aims to provide life skills for students; it encourages creativity, practical skills and excellence.
 Students move around five basic material areas during year 7 & 8, experiencing a series of different projects, each taught by a subject specialist in specialist workshops.
 Each unit lasts around 12 hrs.
-These provide a solid background of knowledge, skills and safe working practices that prepare students for their GCSE options that start in year 9.
+These provide a solid background of knowledge, skills and safe working practices that prepare students for their GCSE options.

-AQA GCSE Design Technology: This new course encourages students to work in a range of materials – woods, plastics, metals & fabrics rather than specialising in just one.
-During year 9 we have arranged a series of three iterative design tasks that work in different materials that give the students a chance to design and manufacture creative solutions to design problems where they write their own brief.
+GCSE Design Technology: This new course encourages students to work in a range of materials – woods, plastics, metals & fabrics rather than specialising in just one.
+We have arranged a series of three iterative design tasks that work in different materials that give the students a chance to design and manufacture creative solutions to design problems where they write their own brief.
 They learn advanced skills and knowledge which prepare them for their 2hr written paper which makes up 50% of the final grade.

 GCSE Food Preparation & Nutrition: This is the replacement for our very successful Catering GCSE.
 The WJEC Eduqas GCSE in Food Preparation and Nutrition equips learners with the knowledge, understanding and skills required to cook and apply the principles of food science, nutrition and healthy eating.
 It encourages learners to cook, enables them to make informed decisions about food and nutrition and allows them to acquire knowledge in order to be able to feed themselves and others affordably and nutritiously, now and later in life.